 Voters did pass Proposition DD on Nov.
 5, 2019, essentially legalizing retail and online sports betting in Colorado.
-However, online poker and casino games were not attached.
+However, online poker and Colorado online casino games were not attached.

 Fortunately, poker fans can legally enjoy cash games and tournaments online via Global Poker.
-This room uses a sweepstakes gambling model — and operates legally around the country.
+This room uses a sweepstakes gambling model — and operates legally nationwide.

-The successful launch of an online sports betting market in Colorado might change the opinion of lawmakers in the state and restart the conversation about online casinos and online poker.
+The successful launch of an online sports betting market in Colorado might change the opinion of in-state lawmakers and restart the online poker conversation.

 Fortunately, there is one legal online poker option in Colorado.
 You can legally enjoy cash games and tournaments online via Global Poker.

-That’s because it uses a legal sweepstakes gambling model to operate legally all across the US.
+That’s because it uses a legal sweepstakes gambling model to operate legally all across the US, including in Colorado.

 On the surface, Global Poker looks like any other online poker site.
 There is a full range of cash games, tournaments, and sit and go’s with players from around the country competing.

 The key difference is Global Poker’s sweepstakes model.
 Global Poker operates under laws designed for sweepstakes contests.
-Although you can win real money and withdraw it from Global Poker, you can’t use real money on the site.
+Although you can win and withdraw real money from Global Poker, you can’t use real money on the site.
 Instead, there is a dual currency system keeping the games legal.

-To stay legal, sweepstakes gambling sites need to give you a chance to enter for free.
-Global Poker will give you a small amount of sweeps coins if you write a letter to its registered address with your account information.
+To stay legal, sweepstakes gambling sites must allow you to enter for free.
+Global Poker will give you a small amount of Sweeps Coins if you write a letter to its registered address with your account information.

 The Stars Group, a global leader in online gaming and the company behind the world’s largest poker site, PokerStars, has launched online poker operations in New Jersey and Pennsylvania.